 Adoption costs can vary widely depending upon the country you decide to adopt from.

 - Child’s medical care and treatment

-- Adopting parents’ travel and stays in the child’s home country
+- Travel and lodging in the child’s home country

 - Passport fees

 - Visa processing fees and costs of visa medical examinations

 - Translation fees

 Recent foreign adoption cost estimates averaged between $20,000 and $40,000.2 Those estimates included the expenses listed above but requirements for prospective parents to travel to the foreign country and stay for an extended period of time could inflate fees.
 In addition, charges from the foreign country can also have a significant impact.

 I Know I Want To Adopt: Now How Do I Pay For It?

 Many companies offer adoption benefits for their employees.
 A good first step: Check if your company’s human resources department offers adoption benefits.